ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 # Inventory Data Access Layer
-This project is part of the 'IBM Hybrid Integration Reference Architecture' solution, available at [https://github.com/ibm-cloud-architecture/refarch-integration](https://github.com/ibm-cloud-architecture/refarch-integration)
+This project is part of the 'IBM Hybrid Integration Reference Architecture' solution, available at [https://github.com/ibm-cloud-architecture/refarch-integration](https://github.com/ibm-cloud-architecture/refarch-integration).
+Update 11/27/2017

-The goal of this project is to implement a set of SOA services to manage inventory, supplier and stock.
-This is on purpose that we centralize those three components inside the same application to present an older design.
-In 2017 we will have separated those three entities into three micro services.
+The goal of this project is to implement a set of SOA services to manage inventory, supplier and stock per site.
+This is on purpose that we centralize those three components inside the same application to represent an older application design done in the 2000s.
+In 2017, most likely, we will have separated those three entities into three micro services.

 ## Table of Contents
 * [Goals](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal#goals)